 Effective communication between healthcare providers is an essential safety factor for preventing errors.
 Therefore, in order to identify main sources of interdepartmental communication errors, we conducted a survey among risk managers in Israeli hospitals.
 The results of the survey indicated that communication errors occur primarily during the interfaces between intensive-care units (ICUs) and general (medical/surgical) wards and between emergency departments and in-patient wards.

 Transferring a patient from the ICU to a medical or surgical ward and vice versa presents unique challenges for both teams.
 Generally, the patient is accompanied to the receiving ward by one or more healthcare personnel, has extensive, complex monitoring equipment, and has been prescribed various medications.
 In the receiving ward, multiple activities, such as replacing equipment and delivering clinical information to the receiving team, occur simultaneously the patient is monitored.
 This process often takes place in a chaotic and busy environment, with a multidisciplinary team with diverse experience and often with subjective interpretations transferring the information.
-Under such circumstances, handoffs between teams need to be concise and efficient (14).
+Under such circumstances, handoffs between teams need to be concise and efficient (Segall et al., 2012).

 We decided to focus this study on the interface between ICUs and general wards because of the critical importance of the communication process during patient transfers between these departments and because these patient handoffs are more defined and less complex than handoffs from the emergency department to general departments.
 Furthermore, it was assumed that this interface had a higher potential for successful implementation and adaptation of the process.